Hariprajwal/manhwahub/README.md

 </div>

 **Manhwa Hub** is a next-generation scraping engine and web dashboard designed to seamlessly search, discover, and download high-quality manga and manhwa panels.
-It abandons the unreliable "dead scrapers" approach in favor of a highly curated, production-grade **3-Source Titan Engine**.
+It abandons the unreliable "dead scrapers" approach in favor of a highly curated, production-grade **3-Source Titan Engine**..

 ---